“Never underestimate the power of stupid people in large groups.”

 – Embrace the sardonic — When it happens, when confronted with a real crisis, there’s no place for what you wish was or for recriminations against anyone or anything, leaving only accepting life as brutally hard, with the only way to get through sane, is to laugh in the face of failure and death.

 Don’t get me wrong, George was right.
 A good number of us are just stupid, and at times we stupid people do gather, the world beware.
 However, fortunately, this is rarely the case.
 Generally, as with this current ‘crisis’, we tend to be a lot of smart people coming together in a crowd, setting aside our own intelligence and critical judgment, and acting rather stupid.
-If gunfights teach us anything, it’s that we each have to keep our head about us in a crisis, never set aside our own intelligence.
+If gunfights teach us anything, it’s that we each have to keep our heads about us in a crisis, and never set aside our own intelligence.
 That we must resist the natural inclination to seek unity, to conform, which so easily leads to group panic, only making us less flexible and able to respond to the threat right in front of us now.

 Don’t worry, we can all get back to being pissed about how stupid other people are.
 But only after we survive this gunfight.